Paediatric Patient Alert Card

-Paediatric Crohn's diseaseHumira is indicated for the treatment of severe active Crohn's disease in paediatric patients (from 6 years of age) who have had an inadequate response to conventional therapy including primary nutrition therapy, a corticosteroid, and an immunomodulator, or who are intolerant to or have contraindications for such therapies.
+Paediatric Crohn's diseaseHumira is indicated for the treatment of moderately to severely active Crohn's disease in paediatric patients (from 6 years of age) who have had an inadequate response to conventional therapy including primary nutrition therapy and a corticosteroid and/or an immunomodulator, or who are intolerant to or have contraindications for such therapies.

 Juvenile idiopathic arthritis

 Polyarticular juvenile idiopathic arthritis from 2 to 12 years of ageThe recommended dose of Humira for patients with polyarticular juvenile idiopathic arthritis, aged 2-12 years, is 24 mg/m2 body surface area up to a maximum single dose of 20 mg adalimumab (for patients aged 2-<4) and up to a maximum single dose of 40 mg adalimumab (for patients aged 4-12) administered every other week via subcutaneous injection.
 The volume for injection is selected based on the patients' height and weight (Table 1).

 Table 1.
 Humira Dose in Millilitres (ml) by Height and Weight of Patients for Polyarticular Juvenile Idiopathic Arthritis and Enthesitis-Related Arthritis*Maximum single dose is 40 mg (0.8 ml)